Japan Inc to pay bigger bonuses, cautious on higher base wages

 For many other electronics makers including Panasonic, which employs 128,000 staff in Japan, bonuses will depend on business results.
 They also kept wages unchanged.

-An exception was retailer Seven & I Holdings Co (3382.T), the owner of the 7-11 convenience store chain, which said this month it will increase base pay for about 53,500 employees.
+An exception was retailer Seven & I Holdings Co, the owner of the 7-11 convenience store chain, which said this month it will increase base pay for about 53,500 employees.

 The results of the annual wage negotiations between labour unions and companies confirmed a recent Reuters poll that showed a majority of Japanese firms were reluctant to play along with Abe's calls to raise wages.